CONTENT CENTER

 In Split Vote, FTC Approves Controversial Final Rule Banning Most Post-Employment Non-Competes; Rule Already Subject to Challenge in Court

-Build Your Team Sophia Fein Build Your Team Sophia Fein
+Build Your Team, Articles Sophia Fein Build Your Team, Articles Sophia Fein

 In Split Vote, FTC Approves Controversial Final Rule Banning Most Post-Employment Non-Competes; Rule Already Subject to Challenge in Court